 Beards are like makeup for men.
 Want a stronger jaw, better gonial angle, more masculine look?
 Get a beard.

 But what if you can’t?
 What if your beard is too patchy or just won’t come in at all in the first place?
-Luckily there’s minoxidil, the active ingredient in Rogaine, which is a medication used for the treatment of hair loss.
-It’s an “antihypertensive vasodilator” medication, which means it helps bring more blood flow to the area of application.
+Luckily there’s minoxidil, the active ingredient in Rogaine, which is a medication used to treat hair loss.
+It’s an “antihypertensive vasodilator” medication, which means it helps bring more blood flow to the application area.
 The exact way it works for hair loss, however, is still unknown.
-But we know that it creates an ideal environment for the hair follicle to work and that it might affect gene expression in the target area.
+But we know that it creates an ideal environment for the hair follicle to work and might affect gene expression in the target area.

 Minoxidil is purchased in a liquid or foam solution and then applied to the target area.
 For more information about how it can be used to restore your hairline, check out our hair loss article.

 - Load up a dropper of minoxidil to the 1 ml. mark.

 - Apply the dropper or the foam to the target area.

 - Spread it out evenly with your fingers.